Thursday, August 6, 2015

 Scenic Train Ride

-I ordered a salad, sirloin steak, sweet potato, and ice tea.
+I ordered a salad, a sirloin steak, a sweet potato, and iced tea.

-Hubby ordered a Buffalo Burger with fried onion rings, and to drink a diet Pepsi.
+Hubby ordered a Buffalo Burger with fried onion rings and a Diet Pepsi.

 We spent around $18.00 plus tip.